Wolfy64/GatsbyJS-Portfolio/src/markdown/resume.md

 ---

-I am passionate about traveling and discovering new exciting sports (Surfing, Snowboarding, Krav Maga and hiking) as well as learning about new technologies.
+I am passionate about traveling and discovering new exciting sports (Krav Maga, Muay Thai, Surfing, Snowboarding) as well as learning about new technologies.